Survey Research – Types, Methods & Guide

 Descriptive survey research often involves key strategies such as:

-• Sampling Techniques: Often uses sampling techniques to select a representative sample from the intended population of interest.
+• Sampling techniques: Often uses sampling techniques to select a representative sample from the intended population of interest.
 Common sampling methods include simple random sampling, stratified sampling, and cluster sampling, which ensures that the sample accurately reflects the characteristics of the larger population.

-• Questionnaire Design: Researchers carefully craft clear and unbiased survey questions to collect relevant data.
+• Questionnaire design: Researchers carefully craft clear and unbiased survey questions to collect relevant data.
 Close-ended questions with predefined response options are commonly used to facilitate data analysis, but open-ended questions may also be included to gather qualitative insights.

-• Pilot Testing: Before administering the survey to the target population, researchers conduct pilot testing with a small group of participants to evaluate the comprehensibility and relevance of the survey questions.
+• Pilot testing: Before administering the survey to the target population, researchers conduct pilot testing with a small group of participants to evaluate the comprehensibility and relevance of the survey questions.
 Pilot testing helps identify and address any issues with wording, response options, or format.

 In the following section, you’ll find example questions for a descriptive survey research, along with an illustration determining the pros and cons of it.